CodesZaIvy/Project-1/art-webapp/readme.md

 Encapsulation

-Inheritance- allows child class to inherit attributes (properties) and behaviour (metnods) of a parent class
+Inheritance- allows a child class to inherit attributes (properties) and behavior (methods) of a parent class